 In “Part 2: Reflections,” I described the recollection of perceiving a strike come towards me as if in slow motion during keiko in at least one rare instance.
 This reminded me of other similar experiences: during an intramural playoff game of ice-hockey years ago when the game seemed to slow down, in a taxi slammed on the rear side by a car that ran a red-light where the car seemed to approach the taxi in slow motion and the world began to spin around the taxi slowly and, finally, beautiful and unforgettable peak moments in life where time seemed to stand still.
-I have heard or read such stories from others and perhaps you, too, have had the experience.
+I have heard and read such stories from others and perhaps you, too, have had such experiences.

 As a way to better understand this phenomenon, I searched for sports coaches, athletes and authors who describe this experience and the mechanism behind it.
 Here’s a set of quotes below organized as follows: